FREE Case Evaluation

 If you’ve been charged with assault in Maryland, a qualified criminal lawyer can examine the details of your case to secure the best possible outcome for you in court.
 Assault can be charged in either the first or second degree, depending on the circumstances.
 First degree assault charges are always more serious than second degree assault charges.
 However, when second degree assault is perpetrated on a police officer or other law enforcement officer, the consequences are more severe than in other cases of second degree assault.

-If you’re charged with assault in Maryland, you could be faced with a misdemeanor of felony conviction based on the details of your case.
+Being charged with assault in Maryland can be emotionally, socially, professionally and financially devastating.
+You could be faced with a misdemeanor of felony conviction based on the details of your case.
 The penalties associated with either of these conviction types can be serious and life-altering, particularly if the circumstances of the case are severe.
 With the help of a reputable Maryland assault lawyer, you can successfully fight second or first degree assault charges and move on with your life as normal.